 The day however, which represents His life, was still in action, and the time for the night, (although it wasn't far) was not there as yet.
 Therefore Jesus had to do the work of Him who sent Him while it was yet day light.

 Jesus said that He was glad that Lazarus died.
-He was not rejoicing over the death of the man, Jesus was glad because it would increase His disciple's faith and belief in Him.
+He was not rejoicing over the death of the man, Jesus was glad because it would increase His disciple's faith in Him and cause many others to belief in Him as well.

 Jesus said that He was glad that He was not there when the man died, because if He was there, He would not die, because He would have healed him from the disease before it got a chance to take his life.

 When Jesus arrived at the home of Lazarus, he was already buried in the tomb for three long days.

 Bethany was very close to Jerusalem, and a lot of Jews came to mourn with Mary and her sister Martha.
 However, The Scripture said: when Martha heard that Jesus had arrived on the scene, she immediately ran to meet Him.

 When she saw Him she said: "Lord, if you were here, our brother would not die."
 She said this because she knew that Jesus is the great Physician and there is no sickness that He cannot heal.

 Jesus therefore said unto her: "I am the resurrection and the life, he that believeth in Me, though he were dead, yet shall he live.
 And whosoever liveth and believeth in Me shall never die."
 John 11:25 & 26